blukatdevelopment/UnchainedWorldsOld/gm_tools/book_of_maladies.md

 you lose.

 ### 85 Double exhaustion
-Whenever you would normally take one level of exhaustion, you instead take two.
+Whenever you would normally lose one stamina dice to exhaustion, you instead lose two.

 ### 86 Can only sleep when...
 Your sleep is harder to achieve.
 Roll for the condition that must be met for